Troubleshooting a wired connection with a USB Ethernet network adapter on the DM100 - DM450

 - Repeat steps 2 - 4 using the other USB port.

-- If the LED indicator lights are not lit, verify that the Ethernet cable plugs into a router or wall jack with an active connection.
+- If the LED indicator lights are not lit, verify that the other end of the Ethernet cable plugs into a router or wall jack with an active connection.

 - If the LED indicator lights are not lit after installing a new Ethernet cable, contact technical support.
 Have your model number ready.